orionw/al-folio/_posts/2024-05-20-reviewing.md

 |    Europe          | 5.3  |
 |    North America          | 5.7  |

-North America reviews the most on average, followed by Europe, and then Asia last.
+North American affiliates review the most on average, followed by Europe affiliates, and then Asian affiliates last.

 | Seniority       | Average Reviews |
 |------------|-------:|